NorthernMan54/homebridge-mcuiot/README.md

 # homebridge-mcuiot

-This is a homebridge platform plugin, supporting multiple ESP8266 / nodemcu device's configured as temperature/humidity sensor.
+This is a homebridge platform plugin, supporting multiple ESP8266 / nodemcu device's configured as remote sensor module.
 Supported sensor's include DHT22, BME280 and YL-69 Soil Moisture Sensor.
+Included is also monitoring of a garage door position sensor.
 Also supports auto device discovery using mDNS, removing the need to manage devices via the config.json file.

 Full build instructions are included in my instructable http://www.instructables.com/id/Homebridge-MCU-IOT/

 Also the YL-69 Moisture sensor will create a phantom "Leak Sensor", and will trigger a Leak event when the amount of moisture detected crosses a defined threshold.

+# Homekit Accessories Created
+## DHT - Combination Temperature / Humidity Sensor
+## BME - Combination Temperature / Humidity / barometric Pressure Sensor
+## YL - Water Leak Sensor
+## GD - Garage Door Opener - Only reporting on position

 # Installation